Text (Font & Typographic) Logos

 What fonts ‘say.’

-In terms of the type of fonts used, for practical purposes your options are unlimited but by understanding a little about what fonts ‘say’, you can communicate aspects of your company through the type of typography used.
+In terms of the type of fonts used, for practical purposes your options are unlimited but by understanding a little about what fonts ‘say’, you can communicate aspects of your company through the type of typography used in your logo.
 A serif font – Times Roman for example – has a conservative, traditional flavor, while a san-serif font tends to indicate a more modern identity.
 Italic fonts, slanted to the right, can indicate speed while, and conversely, fonts slanted to the left – generally not a good idea – can indicate hesitation.

 Adding a flourish.